MixV2/EpicResearch/docs/auth/grant_types/client_credentials.md

   Body:
   - `grant_type`: client_credentials

-If done successfully, you should now have an access token that you can use to access some Epic's services!
+If done successfully, you should now have an access token that you can use to access some Epic's services! (e.g: Cloudstorage)